Scrum Alliance® Certified Scrum Trainer® (CST®) Application

 - The submitted materials should convey, and provide a narrative of, what the experience would be as a student in your class.

-- Scrum Alliance is working to align the Learning Objectives with the Scrum Guide and therefore, the submitted course materials must ultimately align with the Scrum Guide.
+- The submitted course materials must align with the Scrum Guide.

 - If your materials include topics or elements outside of Scrum (as outlined in the Scrum Guide), these topics/elements should be clearly highlighted so that reviewers can accurately assess your understanding of the Scrum framework.
 For example, past applicants have created a special symbol/call-out icon for slide deck pages or other materials to identify non-Scrum topics/elements.